-I'm a designer turned Materials Scientist focused on inter-sectional things like electronic textiles.
+I'm a designer and materials engineer focused on inter-sectional things like soft electronics (e-textiles).

 (pictured above - a heating LEL that can reach 200 degrees F)

-Madison Maxey is passionate about materials and creative technology.
-She focuses on bringing flexible, robust circuitry (e-textiles) to scale as Founder and Technical Lead at LOOMIA (previously The Crated).
-Throughout the course of her work at LOOMIA, she has developed e-textiles prototypes and workshops for companies like North Face, Google, PVH, Flextronics, Adidas and Corning.
+Madison Maxey is passionate about materials.
+She focuses on bringing flexible, robust circuitry (e-textiles) to scale as CEO and founder at Loomia.
+Throughout the course of her work at Loomia, she has developed e-textiles prototypes and workshops for companies like North Face, Google, PVH, Flextronics, Adidas and Corning.

 In addition to e-textiles, Maddy has performed computational design and physical computing work for the F.I.T Museum, Forbes 30 Under 30 Summit, CNBC’s Jump Jive and Thrive and Google Creative Lab.
 She has also held creative technology residences at the School of Visual Arts, Autodesk, and Pratt’s BF+DA where she won the BF+DA Technology Innovation Award.